tonghuikang/blog/_posts/2026-09-12-worldview-updates.md

 [^housing-prices]: I am not sure if the world has priced in the potential drop in housing prices.

+[^sin-eater]: There is this concept of a "sin-eater" that I first learnt from (this prof??)

 ## Sense of purpose